Hearsy LogoHearsy

 Works in other appsNoYesYes

-Audio stays on deviceNo (Microsoft cloud)M1+: Yes / Intel: NoYes
+Audio stays on deviceNo (Microsoft cloud)M1+: Yes / Intel: NoYes (if local engine)

-AI cleanupBasic auto-punctuationNoOptional
+AI cleanupBasic auto-punctuationNoVaries by app

 If you're already paying for Microsoft 365 and you do most of your writing in Word, Word's built-in Dictate is the path of least resistance.